VinayakFia/Obsidian/COMP3153/System Model - Vinayak Fialok.md

 ![[COMP3153 Exalidraw.excalidraw|1000px]]
 For simplicity, cars can only cross straight.

-## Key Components
+## Implementation Details
 This will be run on a tick based simulation, where a tick is analogous to a second.
+We will have some random non-deterministic variables:
+1. Cars arriving at each intersection.
+For example, we can choose to have a 20% chance of a car arriving at any intersection each tick.
+2. Pedestrians arriving at each crossing.
+For example, we can choose to have a 10% chance of a pedestrian arriving at any crossing with the intent of travelling some direction (there are 8 choices here).

+## State Diagrams
 #### Car Sensor
 The input stream of the car sensor diagram is the the form `(c|n)+` where `c` indicates a car is on the sensor this tick and `n` indicates no car car is on the sensor.
 This will be important for the traffic light diagram as well